Medically reviewed by Kristin Hall, FNP

 It’s completely normal to occasionally lose your erection during sex.
 However, if you often lose your erection during sex, find it difficult to stay hard, or think that your sexual performance isn’t as good as it used to be, it’s often worth seeking out an option for treatment.

-In certain cases, erectile dysfunction can be solved through changes to your lifestyle, such as drinking less alcohol or taking steps to control your blood pressure.
+In certain cases, sudden erectile dysfunction can be solved through changes to your lifestyle, such as drinking less alcohol or taking steps to control your blood pressure.
 In other cases, you could benefit from treatment with an ED medication, such as sildenafil, tadalafil or avanafil.

 Whatever the root cause of your ED might be, it’s important not to panic.
 Almost all causes of weak erections can be treated using one or several of the options listed above, allowing you to restore your sexual performance and confidence.